erhhung/homelab-k8s/README.md

 5. <details><summary>Provision <strong>Kubernetes cluster</strong> with <strong>RKE</strong> on 6 nodes</summary><br/>

     Install **RKE2** with a single control plane node and 5 worker nodes, all permitting workloads,
-    or RKE2 in HA mode with 3 control plane nodes and 3 worker nodes, all permitting workloads
+    RKE2 in HA mode with 3 control plane nodes and 3 worker nodes, all permitting workloads.
-    _(in HA mode, the cluster will be accessible using a **virtual IP** address courtesy of `kube-vip`)_
+    _Cluster will be accessible using a **virtual IP** address provisioned by `kube-vip` in HA mode._

     5.1.
 Deploy another NGINX ingress controller for SSL passthrough